 Another event following the Japan tsunami of March 11, 2011, was the failure of a nuclear power plant in Fukushima Prefecture, raising public concern about the possibility of radioactivity in marine debris in general.
 We have been assured by professionals at the Department of Health that it is highly unlikely to find any hazardous radioactive debris in Hawai`i since most tsunami debris was washed out to sea well before the release of radioactive materials from the Fukushima power plant and due to extended exposure and weathering by the elements of any items that may have been affected by surface fallout.

 DLNR will work with the DOH and partners on advisement if anything hazardous is reported.
-NOAA Marine Debris Program has posted a Hazardous Marine Debris Handbook that is based on a document used in Japan to advise beach users of potentially hazardous marine debris items.
-The document was originally written in Japanese, and it was translated into English by the Government of Japan in order to advise beach goers and cleanup personnel in the U.S. and Canada of potentially hazardous items that may be arriving from Japan, after the tragic tsunami event of March 11, 2011.
-The document is available at http://marinedebris.noaa.gov/tsunamidebris/pdf/hazmat.pdf.
+A Hazardous Marine Debris Handbook was originally written in Japanese to advise beach users of potentially hazardous marine debris items.
+It was translated into English by the Government of Japan in order to advise beach goers and cleanup personnel in the U.S. and Canada of potentially hazardous items that may be arriving from Japan, after the tragic tsunami event of March 11, 2011.